Analysis through an industry lens

 Preparing you for data-based problem-solving in the healthcare sector, the MQM: Health Analytics curriculum blends management education with quantitative analytics and health sector knowledge.

-Fuqua’s difference comes from our deep expertise in health care.
+Fuqua’s difference comes from our deep expertise in healthcare.
 With one of the largest and oldest health sector management programs in the country, here you’ll focus on understanding market fundamentals and gain exposure to the complex interactions among industry players.
-With project work and experiences that take you outside your comfort zone, you’ll become a health care leader who can use sophisticated quantitative analysis techniques to move entire teams forward toward a common purpose as you strengthen your quantitative skills.
+With project work and experiences that take you outside your comfort zone, you’ll become a healthcare leader who can use sophisticated quantitative analysis techniques to move entire teams forward.

 Our online health analytics master’s program includes a mix of courses in business functions; data science and quantitative methods; different health sectors and policies; and a required capstone project.
 While the course sequence and timing may shift between calendar years, the typical MQM: Health Analytics structure looks like this: